Borgo Egnazia

-Borgo Egnazia is a luxury resort and spa in Fasano, Italy.
+Borgo Egnazia is a luxury resort and spa in Savelletri of Fasano, Italy.
 It is owned by Aldo Melpignano, a former investment analyst.
 The resort has 45 acres of land which includes the San Domenico golf course and Vair spa, as well as a 28 villas and 63 hotel rooms.

-The buildings are made of local calcar limestone and were designed in the typical historical style of the Apulian region.
-It took six years and a €150m investment to build.
+The buildings are made of local calcar limestone and designed in the Apulian region's typical historical style.
+The resort took six years and a €150m investment to build.
+The name comes from the nearby archeological site of Gnatia.

-Villas

-The villas have three bedrooms and sleep up to six guests.
-Each has two living rooms, a kitchen/dining area, and a private pool.

-Food and Dining

-Borgo Egnazia staff grow some produce on-site including olive trees, jasmines, prickly pears and lemon trees.
-Guests can learn to cook Italian dishes with cookery classes in the Trattoria Mia Cucina kitchen.
-The resort has five restaurants and three bars.